subramanya1702/Smart-Park/README.md

 #### II.
 Setting up ML classifier

-#### Oregon State University access
+#### Oregon State University access - ML classifier

-Continue with this section if you have an Oregon State University account and have access to this Box [folder](https://oregonstate.app.box.com/folder/209117371306).
+Continue with this section if you have an Oregon State University account and have access to this Box [folder](https://oregonstate.box.com/s/9evjdwny12h28lar4cyp8s02zouj195i).
-If not, jump ahead to the [next](#non-osu-access) section.
+If not, jump ahead to the [next](#non-oregon-state-university-access---ml-classifier) section.

 1. Ensure you are on a system with x86 architecture and Linux operating system
 2. System has at least 2GB of RAM and 24GB of disk space
-3. Download the latest Smart Park tar archive file from the Box folder over [here](https://oregonstate.app.box.com/folder/209117371306)
+3. Download the latest ML classifier (spclassifier) tar archive file from the ML Classifier Box folder over [here](https://oregonstate.box.com/s/9evjdwny12h28lar4cyp8s02zouj195i)
 4. Unzip the tar archive
     ```sh
     tar -xzvf <filename>.tar.gz